shaninalex/working_notes/content/posts/rabbitmq-concepts.md

 ---

-Before we dive deep into RabbitMQ concepts, let's get this app in our computer.
-The best way, in my opinion, is to use docker.
-I do not like to write long commands in the terminal so we will use **docker compose** file.
+Before we delve deeper into RabbitMQ concepts, let's set up this app on our computer.
+In my opinion, the best approach is to utilize Docker.
+I prefer to avoid writing lengthy commands in the terminal, so we will opt for a Docker Compose file.
 Create folder project folder and create this file:

 ```
 # ./docker-compose.yml